SunnyDeng/azure-content-dede/articles/mobile-services-ios-get-started-push.md

         #import "QSAppDelegate.h"

-6. In QSTodoListViewController.m modifizieren Sie die Aktion **(IBAction)onAdd**, indem Sie die folgende Zeile aufsuchen:
+6. Modifizieren Sie in "QSTodoListViewController.m" die Aktion **(IBAction)onAdd**, indem Sie die folgende Zeile aufsuchen:

         NSDictionary *item = @{ @"text" : itemText.text, @"complete" : @(NO) };

-   Ersetzen Sie dies durch den folgenden Code:
+   Replace this with the following code:

         // Get a reference to the AppDelegate to easily retrieve the deviceToken QSAppDelegate *delegate = [[UIApplication sharedApplication] delegate];